Texas Tech opens season Friday with doubleheader against Central Florida and No. 18 Louisville

 Sartini began her coaching career at Birmingham-Southern College where she spent three seasons as an assistant coach building the program.

-A member of the inaugural Arkansas team in 1997, she played three infield positions - second, third and shortstop - and was available to pitch at a moment's notice, helping lead the Razorbacks to three SEC tournaments and an NCAA Regional berth.
+A member of the inaugural Arkansas team in 1997, she played three infield positions - second, third and shortstop - and was available to pitch at a moment's notice, helping lead the Razorbacks to three SEC tournaments the program's first NCAA Regional selection in 2000.

-An All-SEC selection in 1999, Sartini still ranks third all-time for assists in Arkansas' history and ranks near the top of the record books for walks and sacrifices.
-She is part of the infield combination that still shares the NCAA record for double plays in a game with four turned on March 21, 1999.
+An All-SEC selection in 1999, Sartini still ranks second all-time in double plays turned and third for assists in Arkansas' history and ranks near the top of the record books for walks and sacrifices.
+She is part of the infield combination that set the NCAA record at the time for double plays in a game with four turned on March 21, 1999.

 The Galt, Calif. native graduated from Arkansas with a bachelor's degree in agriculture, food and life science with an emphasis in education, communication and technology in 2000.